kanishkamisra/wugs-and-daxes/README.md

 ## Papers

-***NOTE:*** *We currently have a list of various papers -- we will organize them properly (into various categories or chronologically, perhaps) once we reach sufficient mass.
+***NOTE:*** *We currently have a bunch of different papers -- we will organize them properly (into various categories or chronologically, perhaps) once we reach sufficient mass.*

 ### Papers that exclusively focus on how novel words can be/are intregrated and used by computational models